-Methane Testing requirements will automatically be required by LADBS if you are planning new construction and you are located within the Methane zone or Methane Buffer Zone.
-The location of Methane Zone is established by LADBS and is usually based upon the location of historical or existing Oil Wells.
+Methane Testing requirements will automatically be a rule by LADBS if you are planning new construction.
+Also if you are located within the Methane zone or Methane Buffer Zone.
+The location of Methane Zone has establishment by LADBS.
+It’s usually based upon the location of historical or existing Oil Wells.
 The action of conducting a test is entirely the responsibility and the decision making of the property owner.
-In some rare cases it may be more feasible and cost-effective to not conduct a methane test, but how does this work with LADBS?
+In some rare cases it may be more feasible and cost-effective to not conduct a methane test.
+But how does this work with LADBS?

 Technically it is impossible to not consider the methane hazard classification for a project.
 However, you do have the option of assuming the worst-case scenario by accepting the level 5 methane gas hazard level.
-The repercussions of this will reflect on the mitigation requirements during the design phase which will ultimately be implemented during construction.
+The repercussions of this will reflect on the mitigation requirements during the design phase.
+Which will ultimately implement during construction.
 Based off the LADBS methane code this will lead to requirements of active ventilation systems along with active monitoring.

-Based off the above Sway Features can confidently establish that 99% of commercial projects benefit from conducting a soil gas Methane test to see what the mapping test levels and the corresponding mitigation requirements will be.
+Furthermore, Sway Features can confidently establish that 99% of commercial projects benefit from conducting a soil gas Methane test.
+This is to see what the mapping test levels and the corresponding mitigation requirements will be.
 This is because the corresponding Mitigation Costs between Level 1 and Level 5 are significant.

 Single-family dwellings and their accessory dwelling units are an entirely different story.